Joachim Andersen (footballer): Lyon

 On 12 July 2019, Andersen signed a five-year contract with French side Olympique Lyonnais.
-The transfer fee amounted to €30 million (24 + 6 million in bonuses), meaning Andersen became Lyon’s record transfer.
+The transfer fee amounted to €30 million (24 + 6 million in bonuses), meaning Andersen became Lyon's record transfer.
 It was also a record high transfer fee for a Danish football player.

 On 2 October, he made his debut in the Champions League against RB Leipzig, and on 11 November he scored his first Champions League goal in the 3–1 win against Benfica.

 Loan to Fulham

 On 5 October 2020, Andersen joined Premier League club Fulham on a season-long loan.
-On 19 December 2020, Andersen was sent off in a 1–1 draw with Newcastle United, receiving a second yellow when he gave away a controversial penalty for a foul on Callum Wilson which was dispatched by the latter.
+On 19 December, Andersen was sent off in a 1–1 draw with Newcastle United, receiving a second yellow when he gave away a controversial penalty for a foul on Callum Wilson which was dispatched by the latter.
 Andersen was nominated for the league's Player of the Month award for February 2021 after a number of impressive defensive displays that saw Fulham concede just three goals in six matches as they picked up a vital nine points in their fight against relegation.
-On 19 March 2021, Andersen scored his first Fulham goal in a 1–2 home league defeat to Leeds United.
+On 19 March, Andersen scored his first Fulham goal in a 1–2 home league defeat to Leeds United.

 Crystal Palace

 On 28 July 2021, Crystal Palace announced the signing of Andersen on a five-year deal for a fee of €17.5 million with €2.5 million add-on bonuses and a 12.5% sell on fee.
+In his first season, he made 39 appearances, forming a centre-back partnership with Marc Guéhi and starting in Palace's run to the FA Cup semi-final.

+In the following season, Andersen was headbutted by Darwin Núñez, for which the Uruguayan was sent off on his home debut for Liverpool, a 1–1 draw with Palace on 15 August 2022.
+On 27 August, Andersen scored his first goal for the club to put Palace 2–0 up away at champions Manchester City, though City ultimately won 4–2.

+Andersen's second goal for Palace was a late equaliser at Brentford on 26 August 2023, almost a year after his previous goal.
+He later scored the only goal, described as a "superb strike", in a victory over Manchester United at Old Trafford on 30 September.
+He finished the 2023–24 season as the player with most clearances in the Premier League in 229 occasions.

+Return to Fulham

+On 23 August 2024, Andersen returned to Fulham, this time on a permanent basis, signing a five-year deal with the club for a reported fee of £30 million.